coderamen666/srd-v3.5-md/basic-rules-and-legal/special-abilities-and-conditions.md

 *charm* spells.
 Essentially, a *charmed* character retains free will but makes choices according to a skewed view of the world.

--   A *charmed* creature doesn't gain any magical ability to understand his new friend's language.
+-   A *charmed* creature doesn’t gain any magical ability to understand his new friend’s language.
 -   A *charmed* character retains his original alignment and allegiances, generally with the exception that he now regards the *charming* creature as a dear friend and will give great weight to